rchikhi/2022-pangenome-aws/PartA.md

 ![image](https://user-images.githubusercontent.com/1218301/185645976-89fdea52-af39-4463-812d-d05b08e274a1.png)

 You may now connect to your instance using the public IP and the keypair.
 The default linux username is 'ec2-user' and there is no password.
+The linux command to connect is: `ssh -i [path-to-keyfile] ec2-user@[ip]'.
 If you managed to connect, you will see this:

 ![image](https://user-images.githubusercontent.com/1218301/185646720-adfd54b7-b126-4891-9c71-4b2d2bbb0f19.png)